Posted on

 I want the users to be redirected to my Kali Linux attacker machine.

 The Email template is ready.
 It’s time to set the landing page.
-Landing page in Gophish is the page where users will be redirected to after clicking a link in the email.
+Landing page in Gophish is the page where users will be redirected to after clicking a link in the phishing email we sent.

-Just like any phishing website, we can redirect the users to another webpage after capturing credentials.
+After capturing credentials, just like any phishing page, we can redirect the users to another webpage after capturing credentials.
 I want the victims to be redirected to the genuine site of Facebook.

 Save the landing page.